surdarla/surdarla.github.io/_posts/Deeplearning/Paperreview/2022-06-20-reducing_dimensionality_of_data_withNN.md

 category:
     - DeepLearning
     - paperreview
 description: >
-  DBN, milestone of Deep learning eve Milestone, show the promise of depp learning
+    DBN, milestone of Deep learning eve Milestone, show the promise of deep learning and the power of neural network.
 # invert_sidebar: true
 sitemap :
   changefreq : daily